necro50n3/cobblemon-raiddens/README.md

   - CAN_CYCLE: Whether the raid boss can change between resets.
   - RAID_TYPE: The elemental type of the raid.
   - RAID_TIER: The tier of the raid.
+- Raid crystals can be changed or created using /crd dens.
+- There is an option to require a key to enter a raid using the "cobblemonraiddens:raid_den_key" item tag.

 ### Data-Driven
 - Raid bosses are completely data-driven!
-New raid bosses can be added with custom datapacks.
+New raid bosses can be added with custom data packs.